camnoalive/cash/README.md

 only version of Cash$ that is open source.

 Cash$ V2 will include many developer specific tools, and maybe some things the community wants me to add.

+Cash$ V2 is now out!!
+This is just a pre-release, with a few easter eggs, based on CashCore (V1.1)